 After doing the proper research I found Dr. Adam Del Torto, a chiropractor that originated this form of the technique.
-It is a specialized technique that is derived from an earlier form of cranial treatment called Bilateral Nasal specific (BNS) pioneered by chiropractor Richard Stober in the 1970s.
+It is a specialized technique that is derived from an earlier form of cranial treatment called Bilateral Nasal Specific (BNS) pioneered by chiropractor Richard Stober in the 1970s.
 CFR involves inserting a balloon into the nasal cavity, up through each nostril, through the nasal cavity, past one of the three nasal turbinates, through the nasopharynx and out into the throat.
 Many patients describe it as very intense and similar to having water up the nose.
 Many patients choose to have the procedure done on a regular basis for years.
-The physician that offers the procedure usually charges a fixed amount for 4 sessions – the minimum recommended treatment.
-The practitioners view it as a chiropractic adjustment for the cranium, cranial bones crack allowing the osseous release of cranial fixations at the sutures.
+Dr. Del Torto usually charges a fixed amount for 4 sessions – the minimum recommended treatment.
+He views it as a chiropractic adjustment for the cranium.
+In this case the cranial bones crack allowing the osseous release of cranial fixations at the sutures.
 I see it as a form of myofacial release for the nasal passages.

 The stimulation and physical compression of the tissues helps to reduce past trauma, and in my opinion is much like massaging a sprained ankle.
 Massage and isometric stretching is really the only way to return the ankle to its premorbid state.
 Of course it is painful to massage, but compressing the muscles is the best way to reduce their tone.
 The fact that the muscles and soft tissues deep in our nasal cavity are never stimulated allows them to “remember” past trauma.
 They become a “somatic anchor” deep within the face for pain.
 For me, as with most patients, each CFR treatment was less painful.
 This means that when stimulated the nociceptive neurons in these tissues are sending reduced pain signals.
 I believe that even when not stimulated these areas were sending pain signals to my brain and now are no longer doing so.

 I believe that the procedure has the potential to help anyone, but may produce the best results for people that focus concertedly on remaining calm afterwards.
 Influencing how your brain interprets intense forms of stimulation is incredibly important to how your body copes with them.
 The way that you breathe surrounding an injury before, during and after helps the body to appraise the injury and determine how best to deal with it.
 I recommend making calm a priority after the procedure and attempting to breathe diaphragmatically, employing deep breathing exercises, and perhaps the “ujjayi breath” technique.
 I would recommend going home, quietly resting, even napping.
-I made sure that I had a delicious meal, with some cookies to help me relax.
 I laid around, stretched, and spent the rest of the night breathing diaphragmatically.
 I even turned down an offer from my friends to see a violent, loud movie the next night.
 I think that it is also important to remain very calm before, and after the procedure.
 For this reason, I thought it was great that Dr. Del Torto was peaceful, reassuring and congenial during the visits.

 After CFR you become aware of muscles and tissues behind your face that you never noticed before.
 I laid down for several hours with my eyes closed in order to focus on the accompanying sensations.
 You feel these muscles tighten and release after the procedure.
 While this happened I tried my best to memorize what it felt like for these areas to release and I tried to keep them relaxed.
 Simply turning your attention to these sensations builds somatotopic and musculotopic maps in the cortex which help you sense and control these areas.
 I believe that after the procedure patients want to build these cortical maps so that they can notice when these areas become tight later.
 As I did this I used other facial muscles, flaring and constricting my nostrils, in an attempt to link these new cortical maps to existing ones.
 I noticed that the less attention I paid to my nose, the tighter it would become.
 Conversely the more attention, the more it relaxed.
 It would be interesting to follow the efferent nerve pathways from these areas up into the brain.
 Pain signals originating in the nasal cavity are probably sent to subcortical threat/stress areas such as the amygdala, and end up in cortical ones such as the anterior cingulate cortex, and the insula.